 - Public speaking

 Policy changes require systems and mechanisms to ensure success and avoid creating further disparities.
 In this phase, Greenlining considers the political, social, and economic conditions that support or impede the growth and development of the initiative.
 This includes continued stakeholder input, adequate processes, and funding for implementation and enforcement.
-Trainings include:
+Trainings from previous years include:

 - Advanced meeting facilitation for stakeholder input